 Human-caused water pollution has become a major, life-threatening problem for humans and other living species all over the earth.
-We need to be cleaning it up.
+We need to work on cleaning it up fast.

 Although we have a tendency to blame major polluters for being callous and greedy, until citizens started taking notice and talking about it, most of our polluting was actually unconscious.
 Because of public awareness, many polluters have progressed from dumping unthinkingly to slowly recognizing the problem and trying to change their production processes.
-Federal and state governments have also passed laws that restrict pollution (though many of those laws are being gutted by the current administration).
+Federal and state governments have also passed laws that restrict pollution (though many of those laws are later gutted by less environmentally minded administrations).

-However, there is something you and I can do to encourage necessary changes, starting with changing our attitude from not really caring to showing how much we care by the way we act.
+However, there are things you and I can do to encourage necessary changes.
+We can start by changing our attitudes and demonstrating how much we care through our actions.

 — African proverb